If I had to pick just one…

 But if I had to pick the best of the best, here would be my suggestions for resources to explore:

 NutritionFacts.org: This website has thousands of free, evidence based videos about the science behind healthy and not so healthy lifestyle choices.
 All thanks to Dr Michael Greger and his team.
 Here is a great example of one of Dr Greger’s informative videos: Why You Should Care About Nutrition.
 Be sure to also check out Dr Greger’s How Not to Die and How Not to Diet books and cookbooks, as well as his Daily Dozen App.

-Best Plan: The Alzheimer’s Solution
+Best Plan (and Books): The Alzheimer’s Solution

 If you’re looking for a complete lifestyle plan to start with, consider the NEURO PLAN Academy developed be Drs.
 Dean and Ayesha Sherzai, authors of The Alzheimer’s Solution and The 30 Day Alzheimer’s Solution books.
 The NEURO PLAN App is free and gives you a taste of the full program.
 Their books are excellent guides to the lifestyle problems that greatly increase our risk for dementia like Alzheimer’s Disease and how to make changes proven to decrease our risk of developing this tragic condition, and in many cases slow or improve the symptoms.
 Since what is good for the brain is also good for the rest of our body, these are great resources for an overall healthy lifestyle.
 Here is a quick introductory video about The NEURO PLAN.
 Here is a longer video, Preserving Brain Health: Impact of Nutrition on Alzheimer’s presented by Dean and Ayesha Sherzai.